gruntjs-updater/multisync/README.md

 ### Drives

-Drive is a list of drives (or folders) that you want to copy files from or too.
+Drive is a list of drives (or folders) that you want to copy files from or to.
 In the example config we have two drives configured, a local hard drive 'MyHardDrive' and a backup hard drive MyBackupDrive.
 In the next section where you configure a sync 'job' you can reference these drives like this.